-Fall is the time when most brown trout spawn.
-There will be many browns staged below #3 outlet, up below the dam, and more in the area between outlets #1 and #2.
+Some brown trout are still spawning.
+There are a few browns staged below #3 outlet, up below the dam, and a few left in the area between outlets #1 and #2.
 Remember to revive any brown caught during the next couple of months, since these fish are often weakened by the spawn, and any help you give them, helps them recover, after being caught.

 When there is no current or wind, the clarity of the water becomes a big issue.
 Try a smaller lure or fly, and the lightest line you can get.
 If possible, attempt to get your bait offering deep enough to become invisible to you.
 If you can’t see the trout, they can’t see you, and your catch rate will increase.